rcapillon/3DFEM/README.md

 ----

 ## Features currently being worked on:
-* Computation and plotting of stresses and strains
+* Nonlinear solvers for static analysis: Newton-Raphson, Arc-length (almost finished)

-* Nonlinear solvers for static analysis: Newton-Raphson, Arc-length
+* Plotting of stresses and strains on faces of elements in VTK files
 * Cleaning of the code and commentary